chaitrarai00/spring-quick-on-the-go-blog/content/blog/spring-hibernate/index.md

 if primary key is embedded mention it as @EmbeddedId and joining and mui

-**_Lazy Initialization and Early Initialization_**
+##Lazy Initialization and Eager Initialization

+> Eager loads all dependent entities at once

-Lazy Initilization is a strategy where when an object is initialized only the first level members are initlize, the associated objects are initialized only when they are explicitly accesed (like address in above example) that means when in need.This is used by default in hibernate and saves a lot of time and resources.
+> Lazy Initilization(Load on Demand) is a strategy where when an object is initialized only the first level members are initialized, the associated objects are initialized only when they are explicitly accesed (like address in above example) that means when in need.

-Eager Intialization is the opposite here the all objects and associated objects are initilaised at once.
+> Eager Intialization is the opposite here the all objects and associated objects are initilaised at once.

-When in need Hibernate can be oved from its default behariour to be eager by making fetch=FetchType.EAGER.
+> When in need Hibernate can be moved from its default behariour to be eager by making fetch=FetchType.EAGER.

+> These is used by default in hibernate and saves a lot of time and resources

+> OnetoOne: FetchType.EAGER
+> OnetoMany:FetchType.LAZY
+> ManytoOne:FetchType.EAGER
+> ManytoMany:FetchType.LAZY

 Hibernate when it runs, when accessing an object creates a proxy object( that is a subclass of the real object hence having the same behavior)it tries to access and it operates on top of this proxy and does the operation.

 **_DataBase entries during Association types( OnetoOne Manytomany onetomany and vice versa)_**
 @OnetoOne